jstarzon/banderole-v2/README.md

 ## What it does
 This is a simple web app designed for counting stamps efficiently.
 It utilizes basic mathematical operations to simplify the counting process for end users in a clear and understandable manner, enhancing the user experience.
 With its straightforward interface, the app becomes more user-friendly and accessible to a wider range of users.
 With this app, you no longer need to waste time on complicated calculations.
-Just focus on your job and let the app handle the calculations seamlessly, allowing you to work more efficiently.
+Just focus on your job and let the app handle the calculations seamlessly, allowing you to work more efficiently without any unnecessary stress.
 ## Features

 - Count stamps easily using basic mathematical operations